Skip to main content

 Basic composition of tuning windows and how to use them

-The Tune windows in MotionLab3 are workspaces designed to allow manual tuning design and testing for the different modes of operation (current direct/quadrature, velocity, and position).
-These workspaces are formed by the following widgets:
+The Tune windows in MotionLab3 are workspaces designed to allow manual tuning and testing for the different modes of operation (current direct/quadrature, velocity, and position).
+These workspaces are composed of the following widgets:

-Control (green box below) → widget use to modify the controller gains as well as additional parameters that can be useful during tuning operations
+• Control (green box below) → widget used to modify the controller gains as well as additional parameters that can be useful during tuning operations.

-Scope (orange box below) → widget use to plot the tuning response by comparing a signal generated from the drive and the response that the motor has for the specific loop (current, velocity or position)
+• Scope (orange box below) → widget used to plot the tuning response by comparing a signal generated from the drive with the response that the motor has for the specific loop (current, velocity or position).

-Signal Generator (blue bow below) → widget use to generate the demand/reference signal that the user will try to tune the controller gains around.
+• Signal Generator (blue box below) → widget used to generate the demand/reference signal that the user will try to tune the controller gains around.
 In an ideal case, the tuned signal should be exactly the same as this signal generated from the drive.

 Once you click the "Enable Tune" button, you will start seeing in real-time the response of the system for the current gains of the PI/PID controller of the loop.

-During this real-time representation of the response of the system, you can proceed to change the gains of the controller as you wish and see the updated response of the system for these new gains.
-This procedure is repeated until the performance of the PI/PID controller is acceptable and fulfills the needs of the user.
+During this real-time representation of the response of the system, you can change the gains of the controller as you wish and see the updated response of the system for these new gains.
+This procedure is repeated until the performance of the PI/PID controller is acceptable and fulfils the needs of the user.

 Current direct Tune window